LSeu-Open/AIEnhancedWork/README.md

 Large Language Models (LLMs) are **advanced AI systems trained on vast text collections to understand and generate human language through pattern recognition.**

-## Generalist LLMs

 > [!Tip]
 > Follow our **[tutorial](https://github.com/LSeu-Open/AIEnhancedWork/blob/main/Tutorials/run-llms-locally-on-your-machine.md)** to deploy LLMs locally using Ollama and Page Assist for secure, privacy-focused language processing.
 >
 > Running models locally gives you **complete control over your data**, ensuring both its **security and privacy.** This means your information isn't shared with external servers or third parties, **safeguarding it from potential breaches or misuse.**

-> [!NOTE]
-> Models are evaluated and ranked through our [structured scoring system](https://github.com/LSeu-Open/AIEnhancedWork/blob/main/Scoring/Models_Scoring_System.md).
->
-> Our scoring system evaluates AI models through a balanced approach, considering both performance and practical factors.
-While in active development, **this methodology aims to provide consistent, meaningful comparisons.**
->
-> ***Please Note Rankings are subject to change as we enhance our evaluation methodology.***

-### Open source Models

 > [!NOTE]
 > This overview **focuses on base and instruction-tuned models to maintain clarity**. **Fine-tuned variants**, while numerous and continuously evolving, **are not included in this comparison.**